Nikon d3500 vs Nikon d5600 comparison:

 Focusing:

-The Nikon D3500 contains autofocus (AF) systems that use contrast detection and phase detection, ensuring they can focus quickly and precisely in most circumstances.
+The Nikon D3500 contains autofocus (AF) systems that use contrast and phase detection, ensuring they can focus quickly and precisely in most circumstances.

 There are 11 points available in the AF system.